josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/🌀_System_Governance/📚_Narrative_Management/🧠_how_reasonable_people_reach_the_wrong_conclusion.md

 ---

-## 🧱 Why this action does not match known campaign patterns
+## 🧱 Why This Action Does Not Match Known Campaign Patterns
 For readers unfamiliar with the movement’s internal logic, it’s important to state plainly:

 - Palestine Action actions overwhelmingly target: